puppetlabs/iac/_posts/2020-05-08-status-update.md

 Puppet Camp Berlin has come and gone.
 [Paula](https://github.com/pmcmaw) and [Helen](https://github.com/HelenCampbell) did a fantastic job at MC'ing the event.
-Expect the talks to show up on [the YouTube channel](https://www.youtube.com/user/PuppetLabsInc/) in a few days.
+The talks are available on [the YouTube channel](https://www.youtube.com/user/PuppetLabsInc/).
-Until then you can pass your time with one of the talks from the Australian or US East camps.
+You'll also find the talks from the Australian or US East camps there.
 For example, [Automated Testing of your Infracode](https://www.youtube.com/watch?v=iqBzBVTlwWI) by Jesse Reynolds.

 Thanks to everyone who contributed, chatted in [Slack](https://slack.puppet.com/), or just was listening in on the talks and learned something!